aosabook/500lines/objmodel/chapter.md

 To check whether an object ``obj`` is an instance of a certain class ``cls`` it is enough to check whether ``cls`` is a superclass of the class of ``obj``.
-Checking whether a class is a superclass of another class the chain of superclasses of that class is walked.
+To check whether a class is a superclass of another class the chain of superclasses of that class is walked.
 If and only if the other class is found in that chain it is a superclass.
 The chain of superclasses of a class is also called the "method resolution order" (mro) of that class.
 It can easily be